laboon/CS1530_Summer2018/deliverables/1/deliverable1.md

 For the first sprint, your team will turn in:

 1. A cover page, in the format described below
-2. A description of the sprint, including who worked on which user story
+2. A description of the sprint (a Sprint Report), including who worked on which user story
 3. A "walking skeleton" application available on GitHub in a PRIVATE repository (ADD ME AND THE TA AS COLLABORATORS!
 Usernames are `laboon` and `mraoufi`).
 Note that running this program should display a basic UI for the program - note that only minimal functionality is required here for the first deliverable.